 For a time in my childhood instant ramen was my favorite food.
 I would gladly eat it for breakfast if my mom would let me.
 It wasn’t until well into adulthood that I experienced pho, and from-scratch ramen here in Portland.
 They are truly magical.
 Soups have always held a special place in my heart, or should I say belly, but Asian noodle soups have their own special level of glory.
 They are comforting, restorative, soothing, and filling, all in one delicious bowl.

-This soup combines pho flavors with a succulent short rib braise, and noodles that can stand up to the rich meat.
+This soup combines pho flavors with a succulent short rib braise, and noodles that can stand up to the thicker bites of hearty meat.
 It is time consuming, but very simple.
 I let the broth simmer about 8 hours, but if you own an Instant Pot, you can cut the time down.
 You can also make the broth in advance on a rainy day when you have time to kill and want your house to smell heavenly, and then store it in the freezer.
 Pull some out on another gloomy day, perhaps when short ribs go on sale, which is what I would recommend.

 The recipe below makes three very hearty portions, but here’s the catch.
 The broth recipe actually makes more than you need for the three portions.
 I like to make extra to stick in the freezer or to help reheat leftovers.
 If you wanted you could easily use it to serve more people.
 Just get some extra short ribs to braise, and more noodles.
 Or use the leftovers to make a quick bowl of pho.

 - 3 leeks

 - 1 yellow onion

 - about two thumbs of ginger root, washed